-The MDR 26-pin connector provides reliable high-frequency transfer rates between the camera and the image acquisition device.
-To access this connector, use a 3M Camera Link cable.
-Refer to the Camera Link Cables section of Appendix A, Cabling, for additional information about Camera Link cables, including available cable lengths and ordering information.
+The MDR 26-pin connectors provide reliable high-frequency transfer rates between the camera and the image acquisition device.
+To access these connectors, use one MDR 26-pin Camera Link cable for Base configuration cameras, and two MDR 26-pin Camera Link cables of the same length for Medium or Full configuration cameras.
+Refer to the Cabling section for additional information about Camera Link cables, including ordering information and cable lengths.